Dsolnik/sle-mentoring/systems-iteration4/it4_ans.md

 As you read this, copy down the C code and attempt to comment each line of code.

-##What are some tasks that meeter needs to achieve?
+## What are some tasks that meeter needs to achieve?
 Write em here so i can line them up correctly with better learning.

 # in desc. priority
+- Parse Server Image issue: http://stackoverflow.com/questions/43726981/parse-server-cant-access-images
 - optimize/refactor mongoDB schemas
 - CSS of web app (lols)
 - Ansible/Chef/Docker?...